apfreeman/Unit-14-LSTM-Stock-Predictor/README.md

     - **Batch size = 10  - 0.006939881481230259**
     - Batch size = 20  - 0.00687668239697814

-    The window size that works best for the FNG data model is 10, while it is demonstrated that a window size of 20 is slightly better anything after 10 yelds diminishing returns and does not represent a significant improvement.
+    The window size that works best for the FNG data model is 10, while it is demonstrated that a window size of 20 is slightly better anything after 10 yields diminishing returns and does not represent a significant improvement.
 As such 10 would be a good choice.

 ## FNG Evaluation and Plots experimenting with batch and window sizes